The first policeman turned to his colleague. “We’ve really lost this, haven’t we Gianni?”

 “Zito O Belogiannis!”
 I boomed into the mic.

-There was another long howl of silence.
+There was a long howl of silence.
 A crow cackled somewhere on the cold roofs.
-And then, from this deathless pause, someone at the front of the crowd slowly started clapping.
+And then, from this deathless quiet, someone at the front of the crowd slowly started clapping.
 Then another joined in.
 And another.
 More.
 The clapping got louder and louder.

 “Zito O Belogiannis!” the crowd shouted.

 The mayor told me I was the first Englishman to have come to the village.
 He introduced me to some of the old timers, men who had been here since the village’s conception.